City of Tucson's Lead Hazard Reduction Program | home repairs tucson | Tucson, AZ, USA

 If lead is found in your home, we will refer you to our health partner (El Rio Community Health Center) to get children under six years of age blood tested.
 If they have elevated blood levels El Rio will provide health guidance.

-Our Residential Rehabilitation Program Specialists will create a scope of work to reduce lead hazards and address additional health or safety concerns.
-We will work with city-approved licensed contactors and follow safety protocols.
+Our staff will create a scope of work to reduce lead hazards and address additional health or safety concerns like roofs, HVAC, windows, and electrical upgrades.
+We will work with city-approved licensed contactors and follow EPA regulations and safety protocols.

 The Process